syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 Diagram can be populated based on the user defined JSON data (**Local Data**) by mapping the relevant data source fields.

-To map the user defined JSON data with Diagram, you have to configure the fields of `dataSourceSettings`.
+To map the user defined JSON data with Diagram, you have to configure the fields of [dataSourceSettings](/api/js/ejdiagram#members:datasourcesettings "dataSourceSettings").
 The following code example illustrates how to bind local data with the Diagram.

 {% highlight javascript %}